batteries76/gentech-2019/term02/extra-discrete-maths.md

 At the bottom of the ```Σ``` is the starting point for our iterator, our <sub>i</sub>, and on top of the ```Σ``` is the number that our <sub>i</sub> is going to stop at.

 It's like a loop with an accumulator.
-We have a counter that will help to iterate, with a starting value and an terminating value, and we have a function which is like a bit of code within the loop.
-And we are going to return a value that has built up in the loop.
+We have a counter that will help to iterate, with a starting value and a terminating value, and we also have a function which is like a bit of code within the loop.
+We are then going to 'return' a value that has built up in the loop.

 Breaking it down the steps would be:
 <pre>